 This means that the Nikon 35mm f/1.8G lens is a great lens to have in your bag for any photoshoot.

-It’s a decent lens for beginners or anyone looking to get into photography, as it gives you high-quality images with a very low price tag and not much distortion.
+It’s a decent lens for beginners or anyone looking to get into photography, as it gives you high-quality images with a meager price tag and not much distortion.

 However, it’s important to note that this lens gives you a lot of versatility in how it works.

-You can use it for close-up shots and portraits as well as for wider shots.
+You can use it for close-up shots and portraits, and wider shots.

-This lens is a high-quality lens; it will give you the quality that you’re looking for.
+This is a high-quality lens; it will give you the quality you’re looking for.

-This lens is also good for landscape photography because it’s an all-around lens with a wide focal length and a low-dispersion lens.
+This lens is also suitable for landscape photography because it has a wide focal length and a low-dispersion lens.

-This means that you can use this lens on your DSLR and crop it to fit your camera if you want.
+You can crop this lens on your DSLR to fit your camera.

-Because of the crop factor, you can use it for both DX and FX, so it’s a good investment.
+Because of the crop factor, you can use it for DX and FX, so it’s a good investment.

 The lens is naturally designed for low-light conditions, which works well for photojournalism and landscape shooting.

-It’s also great for indoor and outdoor shooting since the lens is fast and has a wide-angle so that you can get more of the scene in your image.
+It’s also great for indoor and outdoor shooting since the lens is fast and has a wide angle to get more of the scene in your image.

 It’s one of the best values in the Nikon lens range.

-It’s a classic lens for photographers who want to get the best possible results in low light, while the wide-angle of view allows for more of the scene to be captured in your image, and less of an overall photo is needed.
+It’s a classic lens for photographers who want to get the best possible results in low light, while the wide-angle view allows for more of the scene to be captured in your image, and less of an overall photo is needed.
 Is needed.